parsingphase/parsingphase.github.io/mastodon/index.md

 Essentially, it's "like Twitter, but distributed".
 Twitter you probably know, but what does "distributed" (or commonly, "federated") mean here?

-- \- Twitter runs on multiple, separate systems called "instances" each with their own web address, as opposed to Twitter which runs on one central system at Twitter.com
+- \- Mastodon runs on multiple, separate systems called "instances" each with their own web address, as opposed to Twitter which runs on one central system at Twitter.com

 - \- Each of these instances is run by a different group, mostly non-profit or community, so the whole thing isn't under